Resources

 IFCBIM

 What is an IFC File?
-BIM Format Explained for Survey Delivery
+BIM Format for Survey Delivery

 IFC (Industry Foundation Classes) is the open standard for BIM data exchange.
-Here's what surveyors need to know about IFC files and how to deliver them.
+What surveyors need to know about IFC files and how to deliver them.

 April 12, 2026